2020-2021 COMMUNITY SERVICES PROGRAM

 New Member Community Service Volunteer of the Year Award

 The Department will recognize a "New Member Community Service Volunteer of the Year".
 A new member for the purpose of this award is any VFW member in good standing who has been a member of the VFW for less than two (2) years.
 (A VFW member who has been a member of your Post for less than two (2) years, but has been a member of the VFW for two (2) years or more, is not eligible for this award).
 Each Post is asked to nominate at least one (1) new VFW member for this award, using the entry form found at the link below.
-Post nominations will be submitted using the guidelines established by the Department of Michigan Community Services Director, described below.
-Deadline for submission to the Department Community Service Director is April 1, 2019.
+Post nominations should be submitting using the form HERE.
+Deadline for submission to the Department Community Service Director is April 1, 2021.
 District Commanders will establish the deadlines for Post Commanders to submit their nominations to them.

-Every Post will receive five (5) All State points for submission of their first nomination for this award and one (1) All State point for each additional nomination submitted, not to exceed four (4) additional points.
-To ensure that All State points are received, Post Commanders are encouraged to forward info copies of the first five (5) nomination forms submitted, directly to the Department Community Service Director, Bruce Bridson.
+Every Post will receive five (5) All State points for submission of their first nomination for this award and one (1) All State point for each additional nomination submitted, up to 3 additional.
+To ensure that All State points are received, Post Commanders should forward info copies of the nomination forms submitted directly to Department Community Service Director

 Each District will select a District winner from among the Post submissions.
 District Commanders will establish the procedures for selecting the District winner; for example, the District Commander may select the winner, let a committee select the winner or have a committee pick the top three (3) or (4) candidates from which the District Commander will select a winner.
 The Post that submitted the winning entry in each District will receive an additional five (5) All State points.